 I’m often asked how I became a breeder of cats.
-After all, I’d only ever owned one cat and I got her
+After all, I’d only ever owned one cat and I got her when

-just moved to Seattle in 2000 with 2 dogs, 2 parrots, and fish!
+to Seattle in 2000 with 2 dogs, 2 parrots, and fish!

 Well, I’m not a breeder of cats, I breed Selkirk Rex Cats – there’s a difference.

 In 2002, while working on a dog park I found 4 feral kittens.
 I took them to MEOW where I met Bonne

 Vevea and Julie Samuelson.
 I quickly became a cat person.
 In 2004 I purchased a pair of Pixiebobs.
 A

 friend of MEOW bred them and I fell in love with the breed.
 That same year Julie, who bred Bengals,